Canon 200D vs Fujifilm X-T20

 The Canon EOS 200D (called Canon SL2 in some regions) and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in June 2017 and January 2017.
 The 200D is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Fujifilm X-T20

 An illustration of the physical size and weight of the Canon 200D and the Fujifilm X-T20 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (14 percent) than the Canon 200D.
 Moreover, the X-T20 is markedly lighter (15 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the X-T20 are weather-sealed.